department-of-veterans-affairs/vets-website/_education/3-training-testing-licensing.md

 <div class="row" markdown="0">
 <div class="small-12 columns" markdown="1">

-You can use the GI Bill for more than just academic programs.
+You can use the GI Bill® for more than just academic programs.
 This benefit will help you pay the fees for advanced training and certifications in your area of expertise.

 </div>
 </div>